 The Quebec government’s program to compensate victims of crimes (IVAC) handles victims’ claims for compensation for physical and psychological harm they suffered due to a crime.
 Victims must meet some requirements to be eligible.

-For more information, please consult our two articles:
+For more information, consult our article Compensation for Crime Victims (IVAC).

 You can also refer to our complete list of resources for victims of crime.